 G.TEC SUITE 2020

-The g.tec Suite 2020 contains g.NEEDaccess with all APIs, g.HIsys, g.Recorder and g.BSanalyze.
-It allows an easy installation and update of all software packages and enables the user to start each application.
-The g.tec Suite 2020 also handles the software licensing and allows an easy upgrade from e.g. g.Recorder BASIC to g.Recorder Professional.
-The g.tec Suite 2020 performs a system check to minimize compatibility issues on your computer.
+The g.tec Suite 2020 contains all software packages from g.tec, such as g.NEEDaccess with all APIs, g.HIsys, g.Recorder and g.BSanalyze.
+It allows an easy installation, update and organization of all software packages, and comes with an automatic software compatibility check to minimize any software issues on your computer.